Vishal150494/Create-an-Image-Classifier/README.md

   is used to define functions and classes related to the model such as train, test, validate, save and load checkpoint and prediction.
 - Run `train.py` to train a new network on the dataset and save the model as a checkpoint.
 - Finally, run `predict.py` to use the trained network to predict the class for an input image.

+# NOTE:
+This repo doesn't contain any datasets of images.
+You have to download them manually to your current working directory from the link mentioned above in the README section.
+The datasets has to be divided into three sub datasets each one for training, validating and testing before you run the python files.